Obligation: Obligation and morality

-Sociological view of obligation versus philosophical view of obligation
+Sociological view versus philosophical view

 Sociologists believe that obligations lead people to act in ways that society deems acceptable.
 Every society has their own way of governing, they expect their citizens to behave in a particular manner.
 Not only do the citizens have to oblige to the societal norms, they want to, in order to assimilate to society.
 Some philosophers on the other hand, argue that rational beings have moral duties, they make a choice to either fulfill these moral duties or disregard them.
 They have a moral responsibility to fulfill their obligations.
 Duty is seen as the response to an individual's obligations.
 Obligations require an action being done and duty is the carrying out of this action.
 Sociologists believe that an obligation is an objective force.
 Some philosophers however, believe obligations are moral imperatives.